YanKlInnomme/FoundryVTT-k4lt-fr/README.md

  * The Babele module (essential for translation)
  * Lib-wrapper module (required for Babele)
  * The k4lt-assets module (containing the necessary resources)

+## Version 7.1.1
+ * Minor update on NPC sheets of the ready-to-play scenarios 'La Galerie des Âmes' and 'Oakwood Heights VF'

 ## Version 7.1.0
  * Updated the 'La Galerie des Âmes' scenario: